albarivas/security-workshop/README.md

-# Code Examples that show how to enforce security in Apex and LWC
+# Code Examples that show how to prevent common security vulnerabilities in Apex and LWC

+Pre-requisites:

+1. Sign-up for a Developer Org at [sfdc.co/devorg](sfdc.co/devorg)

+1. Setup Developer Tools as explained in [sfdc.co/setupdevtools](sfdc.co/setupdevtools)

 1. Clone the repo: